sghoweri/ascmats.github.io/TTB_restore.md

 <img src="images/Reflash_8_dataIn1.png" width="600">

-- Now click the check box on the left and type "OxO" into the box on the right.
+- Now click the check box on the left and type "0x0" into the box on the right.
 The box areas should turn green once you've done this.

 <img src="images/Reflash_8_dataIn2.png" width="600">